La Salle University Receives Grant from the National Science Foundation - La Salle University

 La Salle University Receives Grant from the National Science Foundation

-La Salle University has received a grant from the National Science Foundation to support the Robert Noyce Teacher Scholarship Program, a national initiative that seeks to increase the number of talented STEM majors who later become K-12 mathematics and science teachers by providing scholarships, stipends, and academic programs.
+PHILADELPHIA (October 25, 2018)—La Salle University is one of six partner institutions of the Philadelphia Regional Noyce Partnership (PRNP) to share a $1.45 million National Science Foundation (NSF) five-year collaborative grant to recruit, prepare, and retain STEM teachers.
+The initiative seeks to increase the number of talented STEM majors who later become K-12 mathematics and science teachers by providing scholarships, stipends, and academic programs.
 The project is led by Saint Joseph’s University, with Arcadia University, Bryn Mawr College, La Salle, and Temple University as partner institutions.
 The Community College of Philadelphia and the School District of Philadelphia are also involved.

 “The notion of collective impact is central to the work of the Philadelphia Regional Noyce Partnership, an endeavor that began eight years ago.
 Over the next three to five years, each partner’s grant team will identify, support, and provide professional development for STEM educators committed to working with diverse learners in high-needs schools, having a greater impact on the field of teaching than any one partner can have by itself,” said Greer Richardson, Ph.D., associate professor and director of graduate programs in education at La Salle.
 “This is a tremendous opportunity for La Salle to support STEM teacher recruitment and development alongside longstanding higher education partners from across the region.
 I look forward to getting to work with Dr. David Zuzga (chair and associate professor of biology) and Dr. Rhonda Hazell (assistant professor of biology), who are the co-principal investigators on the La Salle subaward.”